paulmillr/read-components/README.md

 Install with `npm install read-components`.

-read-components was made for automatic builders like [Brunch](http://brunch.io).
+> read-components was made for automatic builders like [Brunch](http://brunch.io).
 Automatic means you don’t need to specify bower files which will be built.
 Instead, read-components reads root `bower.json`, opens `bower.json` of all packages and their dependencies and auto-calculates concatenation order.

+## Component JSON file must have `main` property.

+Every component which is handled by bower must have "main" property in bower.json.
+You can specify this in your own bower.json in overrides section.

+## Why

-This requires files to have `dependencies` and `main` properties specified.
+For automatic builds, read-components requires files to have `dependencies` and `main` properties specified.
 But not all bower packages have `bower.json` with `main` property specified.
 I’d say less than 50%.
 So parsing these will fail: